Understanding ASP.NET Dynamic Compilation

 %FrameworkInstallLocation%\Temporary ASP.NET Files

 ASP.NET 2.0 supports multiple programming languages in the same Web application.
 In the App_Code directory, you can specify a subfolder for each language, such as C# and Visual Basic.
 ASP.NET will create a separate assembly for each subfolder.
-For more information, see Shared Code Folders in ASP.NET Web Site Projects and Walkthrough: Using Multiple Programming Languages in a Web Site Project.
+For more information, see Shared Code Folders in ASP.NET Web Sites and Walkthrough: Develop Web Sites Using Multiple Programming Languages.

 By default, when any change is made to a top-level file in a Web site, the whole site is recompiled.
 Top-level files include the global.asax file and all files in the bin and App_Code folders.
 It is safest to recompile everything when one of these files changes because other files in the site, such as .aspx and .ascx files, may reference the objects created by code in top-level files.